6ixka/Detailed-Report-on-Outlier-Detection-in-Lagos-State-Election-Data-by-Francisca-Azodo-/README.md

 A radius of 1 km was defined to identify neighboring polling units.

 # Distance Calculation:
-Geodesic distances between each polling unit and all others were calculated using the geopy library, determining which units fell within the defined radius.
+Geodesic distances between each polling unit and all others were calculated using the Harvesine formula on Excel sheet.
 # Outlier Detection
 # Vote Comparison:
 Votes received by each party at each polling unit were compared with the votes at neighboring units.